 Another 118 paediatricians said they had exploratory discussions about assisted death with the parents of sick children, involving 419 kids in all.
 Forty-five respondents said they had received explicit requests for assisted death from parents, involving a total of 91 children.
 More than half of the requests involved a child under a year old.

-18 books to help kids cope with death A second survey was submitted to almost 2,000 members of the Canadian Paediatric Society and had a 29 percent response rate.
+A second survey was submitted to almost 2,000 members of the Canadian Paediatric Society and had a 29 percent response rate.
 In that survey, 46 percent of respondents said they would support assisted death legislation being extended to include so-called “mature minors,” a patient under 18 who can understand the nature and consequences of a particular decision.

 Dr. Dawn Davies, a paediatric palliative care physician and chairwoman of the Canadian Paediatric Society’s bioethics committee, said she was surprised by that response.
 “I didn’t think that there would be that much support for it,” said Davies, adding that paediatricians who supported the idea did so with many caveats.